RajatJangra2653/dp-420-cosmos-db-dev/instructions/07-sdk-batch.md

 4. Select the folder **dp-420-cosmos-db-dev** and click on **Select Folder**.

-### Task 1: Use an Azure Cosmos DB SQL API account and configure the SDK project

-1. Start **Visual Studio Code**.

-    > &#128221; If you are not already familiar with the Visual Studio Code interface, review the [Getting Started documentation][code.visualstudio.com/docs/getstarted]

-1. Open the command palette and run **Git: Clone** to clone the ``https://github.com/microsoftlearning/dp-420-cosmos-db-dev`` GitHub repository in a local folder of your choice.

-    > &#128161; You can use the **CTRL+SHIFT+P** keyboard shortcut to open the command palette.

-1. Once the repository has been cloned, open the local folder you selected in **Visual Studio Code**.

-## Create an Azure Cosmos DB for NoSQL account and configure the SDK project
+## Task 1: Create an Azure Cosmos DB for NoSQL account and configure the SDK project

 1. In a new web browser window or tab, navigate to the Azure portal (``portal.azure.com``).